 Moderators: Norm Fusaro, W3IZ, ARRL Radiosport Manager and Sean Kutzko, KX9X, ARRL Media and Public Relations Manager

 ARRL National Parks on the Air (NPOTA) commemorated the centennial of the US National Park Service in 2016.
 Activators and Chasers completed over one million radio contacts.
 Through NPOTA contacts, photographs, and stories...we were whisked away to mountain tops, seasides, monuments, and to some of the most treasured sites of our nation.
 If you were part of NPOTA in 2016, we want you to join us for this celebration and recap of one of the most popular on-air events of all time.
 This forum is sponsored by ARRL, the national association for Amateur Radio®

 Other Related Activities and Information:

-THANK YOU!
-ARRL expresses its gratitude to 2016 Orlando HamCation®, the Orlando Amateur Radio Club, and all the volunteers and radio clubs supporting the 2016 ARRL National Convention in Orlando, Florida.
+ARRL expresses its gratitude to the 2017 Hamvention® Committee, Dayton Amateur Radio Association, and all the volunteers who contributed to the success of ARRL EXPO 2017 in Xenia, Ohio.